MicrosoftDocs/dynamics-365-fraud-protection/content/mobile-sdk-android.md

 4. Comply with all laws and regulations applicable to the use of Fraud Protection, including data protection laws.

-## Attribute Category Introduction Reference
+## Attribute category introduction reference

 Below is a list of the device fingerprinting attribute categories that we try to collect and how it helps in detecting Fraud.
 If your organization has specific needs and you would like certain categories of data to not be processed by us, you can reach out to customer support before onboarding, and we can help you configure this correctly to meet your privacy needs.